 Every business owner grapples with ways of extracting wealth from their business without incurring tax leakage of up to 52%.
 The beauty of Funding Your Retirement Account from your business is that it is one of the most tax-efficient ways of transferring wealth.

 A director receiving a salary from a limited company can avail of very attractive levels of pension funding.
 The necessary contributions can be made by an employer to fund your account which in turn can provide a pension of 2/3rds of your final pensionable salary.

 The following chart shows the maximum contributions an employer could make and get full tax relief on these payments.
 The chart presumes you have no existing pension provision and will have 10 years pensionable service with the company at normal retirement age (60).

 The chart below assumes the employee is married.

-Thus, as evidenced by the above chart, the amount of money that a Company can contribute to a pension scheme on behalf of its director(s), employee(s), and claim tax relief on, is enormous.
+As evidenced by the above chart – the amount of money a company can contribute to a pension scheme on behalf of its director(s) and employee(s), and claim tax relief, is enormous.

 The Company has €250,000 in its accounts that it wishes to dissipate.